 |NOTE: Please note that WebCite is no longer accepting new archiving requests.
 While the archival state/snapshots of websites that have been archived with WebCite in the past can still be accessed and cited, no new citations can be added.|

-WebCite® (www.webcitation.org), which used to be a member of the International Internet Preservation Consortium, is an on-demand archiving system for webreferences (cited webpages and websites, or other kinds of Internet-accessible digital objects), which can be used by authors, editors, and publishers of scholarly papers and books, to ensure that cited webmaterial will remain available to readers in the future.
-If cited webreferences in journal articles, books etc. are not archived, future readers may encounter a "404 File Not Found" error when clicking on a cited URL.
-Try it!
-Archive a URL here.
-It's free and takes only 30 seconds.
+WebCite® (www.webcitation.org), formerly a member of the International Internet Preservation Consortium, is an on-demand archiving system for web references (cited webpages and websites, or other kinds of Internet-accessible digital objects), which was used by authors, editors, and publishers of scholarly papers and books, to ensure that cited web material will remain available to readers in the future.
+If cited web references in journal articles, books etc. are not archived, future readers may encounter a "404 File Not Found" error when clicking on a cited URL.

 Plunkett, John.
 "Sorrell accuses Murdoch of panic buying", The Guardian, October 27, 2005, URL: http://media.guardian.co.uk/site/story/0,14173,1601858,00.html, Archived at http://www.webcitation.org/5Kt3PxfFl on December 4th, 2006.